Midvalley Express

-The Midvalley Express (MVX), originally known as the Taylorsville-Murray BRT and later as Midvalley Connector) is an under construction bus rapid transit (BRT) line anticipated to run between Murray and West Valley City (passing through Taylorsville) in Utah, United States, that will be operated by the Utah Transit Authority (UTA).
-It will connect the main campus of Salt Lake Community College (SLCC) in Taylorsville with both the TRAX light rail system and the FrontRunner commuter rail.
-It is the fourth (third currently operating) of several BRT lines that UTA is planning along the Wasatch Front.
+The Midvalley Express (MVX), originally known as the Taylorsville-Murray BRT and later as Midvalley Connector) is a bus rapid transit (BRT) line, running between Murray and West Valley City (passing through Taylorsville) in Utah, United States, that is operated by the Utah Transit Authority (UTA).
+It connects the main campus of Salt Lake Community College (SLCC) in Taylorsville with both the TRAX light rail system and the FrontRunner commuter rail.
+It is the third operating BRT line that UTA has entered service along the Wasatch Front.
 Bus Rapid Transit is described by UTA as "light rail on rubber tires".

 Description

-MVX will connect Murray Central station with the West Valley Central station, connecting with the Intermountain Medical Center, Sorensen Research Park, Salt Lake Community College Taylorsville Redwood Campus, and the Calvin Rampton Complex (which houses the Utah Department of Transportation, the Utah Department of Public Safety Driver License Division, and the Department of Technology Services) along the way.
-About a fifth of the approximately 7 mile route will be in dedicated lanes along 4500/4700 South (Taylorsville Expressway/Utah State Route 266) with the other four-fifths running along various city streets.
-There are fifteen planned stops for the line.
-It began construction in the Spring of 2024, with construction originally anticipated to conclude during Fall 2026, but service is expected to start ahead of schedule in April 2026.
+MVX connects Murray Central station with the West Valley Central station, connecting with the Intermountain Medical Center, Sorensen Research Park, Salt Lake Community College Taylorsville Redwood Campus, and the Calvin Rampton Complex (which houses the Utah Department of Transportation, the Utah Department of Public Safety Driver License Division, and the Department of Technology Services) along the way.
+About a fifth of the approximately 7 mile route is in dedicated lanes along 4500/4700 South (Taylorsville Expressway/Utah State Route 266) with the other four-fifths running along various city streets.
+There are fifteen stations for the line.
+Transit signal priority is used at all signalized intersections.
+It began construction in the Spring of 2024, with construction originally anticipated to conclude during Fall 2026, but service was started ahead of schedule on April 12, 2026.